 PACER FEES CLASS ACTION

 This website contains information regarding a class action lawsuit that is pending in the U.S. District Court for the District of Columbia, entitled National Veterans Legal Services Program, et al. v.
-United States, Case No. 1:16-CV-00745-ESH.
+United States, Case No. 1:16-CV-00745-PLF.

 NATURE OF THE ACTION

+The Court allowed the lawsuit to proceed as a class action on behalf of all individuals who paid PACER fees during the class period.
+On March 31, 2018, the Court issued a decision on the parties’ motion for summary judgment.
 A copy of the district court’s opinion can be found here, and a copy of the district court’s order can be found here.

 The U.S. Court of Appeals for the Federal Circuit affirmed the district court’s decision on August 6, 2020, and remanded for further proceedings in the district court.
 The Federal Circuit’s opinion and judgment can be found in the Court Documents section of this website.
 On July 27, 2022, after mediation and extensive negotiations, the parties agreed to settle the lawsuit.